Drawings

 A complete procurement document, not a permit set.

-A Contractor Bid Package is a purpose-built set of documents designed to give bidding contractors everything they need to price the work accurately.
-Unlike a permit set (which is optimized for code review), a bid package is optimized for contractor comprehension: written scope narratives, specification references, material callouts, quantity summaries, and coordination drawings that remove the guesswork from every trade.
-The result is tighter bids, fewer scope gaps, and fewer change orders.
+A construction bid package service is created specifically to help contractors price work with clarity and confidence.
+Unlike a permit set, which is optimized for code review, a bid package is optimized for contractor comprehension: written scope narratives, specification references, material callouts, quantity summaries, and coordination drawings that remove the guesswork from every trade.
+The result is tighter bids, fewer scope gaps, and fewer change orders during construction.

 - 01Written Scope Narrative